Shahir-47/SpaceAccuracy/README.md

 This Project uses a GNU General Public License v3.0.
 For more info refer to the LICENSE file

 ### Note:-
-You'll notice that commits were made by the user shahir1775. shahir1775 is my old github account.So, I transfered ownserhip to my current account, which is Shahir-47.
+You'll notice that there are 2 contributors for this repository. shahir1775 is my old github account.
+So, I transfered ownserhip to my current account, which is Shahir-47.
+Thus, there is only 1 actual contributor to this project.